yktoo/yktoo.com/content/blog/posts/0317/index.en.md

 To wrap up, the gig was awesome.
 My haul was a T-shirt and a poster with Plini's signature!
 And I'm sure Plini has a great future—if he'll be persistent enough, of course.

-All of my videos are listed in the sidebar on the right; they are also available on the [event page][route:/video/event,id:41].
+All of my videos are listed in the sidebar on the right; they are also available on the {{< a "/videoevents/vevt0041" "event page" >}}.